Algebra over a field: Zero algebra

 A classical example of unital zero algebra is the algebra of dual numbers, the unital zero R-algebra built from a one dimensional real vector space.

 This definition extends verbatim to the definition of a unital zero algebra over a commutative ring, with the replacement of "field" and "vector space" with "commutative ring" and "module".

 Unital zero algebras allow the unification of the theory of submodules of a given module and the theory of ideals of a unital algebra.
-Indeed, the submodules of a module $V$ correspond exactly to the ideals of $K\oplus V$ that are contained in $V$.
+Indeed, the submodules of a module V correspond exactly to the ideals of K ⊕ V that are contained in V.

 For example, the theory of Gröbner bases was introduced by Bruno Buchberger for ideals in a polynomial ring R = K[x_{1}, ..., x_{n}] over a field.
 The construction of the unital zero algebra over a free R-module allows extending this theory as a Gröbner basis theory for submodules of a free module.
 This extension allows, for computing a Gröbner basis of a submodule, to use, without any modification, any algorithm and any software for computing Gröbner bases of ideals.

 Similarly, unital zero algebras allow to deduce straightforwardly the Lasker–Noether theorem for modules (over a commutative ring) from the original Lasker–Noether theorem for ideals.